GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

  tar -xf opendj_crts.tar

  ```

- I

-Next (install csync2)[https://linuxaria.com/howto/csync2-a-filesystem-syncronization-tool-for-linux] for file system replication on all nodes outside the gluu container.
+Next, [install Csync2](https://linuxaria.com/howto/csync2-a-filesystem-syncronization-tool-for-linux) for file system replication on all nodes outside the Gluu container.

 ```bash

 apt-get install csync2

 ```

-- On the "primary" node, here `159.203.126.10`, do the following :
+- On the "primary" node, here `159.203.126.10`, do the following:

-  Generate key file :
+  Generate the key file:

   ```bash